wso2/docs-is/en/docs/guides/access-delegation/oauth-grant-types.md

 6. Enter the **Callback Url**.

     !!! tip
-        For more information on `Callback Url` field and other advanced configurations, see [Advanced OpenID Connect Configurations](../../authentication/oauth-app-config-advanced).
+        For more information on `Callback Url` and other advanced configurations, see [Advanced OpenID Connect Configurations](../../authentication/oauth-app-config-advanced).

 7. Click **Add**.